 Jeff Buckley’s 1983 Fender Telecaster Toploader

-This is without a doubt Jeff’s best-known guitar, but a little less known fact is that the guitar didn’t actually belong to him but to Janine Nichols, Arts at St. Ann’s Program Director, from whom he borrowed it in 1991.
+This is without a doubt Jeff’s best-known guitar, but a little less known fact is that the guitar didn’t actually belong to him but to Janine Nichols, Program Director at St. Ann’s Warehouse, from whom he borrowed it in 1991.
 This happened just a couple of days after all of Jeff’s valuables were stolen from his apartment in Los Angeles, and following a Tim Buckley Tribute concert at which Jeff was invited to perform and was given the opportunity to meet Janine.

-The guitar originally featured a white pickguard, but Janine changed it to a mirror one – allegedly inspired by Chrissie Hynde (The Pretenders) who played a similar guitar back in the day.
+The guitar originally featured a white pickguard, but Janine later replaced it with a mirror one—allegedly inspired by Chrissie Hynde of The Pretenders.
+Hynde played a similar guitar back in the day, and Fender has since released a signature model based on it.

-The second modification included replacing the original bridge pickup with what seems to be a Seymour Duncan Hot Lead Stack.
-The change was done by Jeff sometime in late 1994, or early 1995, meaning after the Grace studio sessions.
-This is based on photographic evidence – for example, the photo displayed below was taken on August 6, 1994, and shows the Telecaster with a stock bridge pickup.
-Most of the filmed performances from 1995 though (see Live in Chicago), show the alleged Seymour Duncan Hot Lead
+The second modification was the replacement of the original bridge pickup with what appears to be a Seymour Duncan Hot Lead Stack.
+This change was likely made by Jeff in late 1994 or early 1995, after the Grace studio sessions.
+This timeline is supported by photographic evidence—for example, a photo taken on August 6, 1994, shows the Telecaster with its stock bridge pickup, while most filmed performances from 1995 (such as Live in Chicago) show the guitar fitted with the suspected Seymour Duncan pickup.

-Jeff used this guitar as his main from the point he received up until his untimely death.
-It can be seen and heard on Jeff’s only studio album released in his lifetime ‘Grace’, as well as on most of the live gigs, including Live at Sin-é and Live In Chicago 1995.
+Jeff used this Telecaster as his main guitar from the time he received it until his untimely death.
+It can be seen and heard on his only studio album released during his lifetime, Grace, as well as in most of his live performances, including Live at Sin-é and Live in Chicago (1995).

 The ‘Hallelujah’ Guitar?